wawhal/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/react-tutorial-site/content/optimistic-update-mutations.md

 ---
-title: "Optimistic UI updates after mutations"
+title: "Update mutations and automatic cache updates"
 ---

 We can notice that there is a lag when users create a todo.